im-Rajat/CPP/07_Loops/README.md

 # Loops

-- If we need to output something 10 time, we need to write that same thing again & again ten times.
+- If we need to output something 10 times, we need to write that same thing again & again 10 times.
 Here Loops make things easier for us.

     ```cpp
     // without loop